moonsharp-devs/moonsharp_org/getting_started.md

 {% endhighlight %}

 #### Step 4: Profit!

 To run your code, of course, you just have to call the MoonSharpFactorial function somewhere else in your code.

+Now you are ready to jump at the other tutorials.